shaozhm/shine/README.md

 - core-node - This package has the Node.js implementation of Data Generator, Job Scheduler.

-- core-python - This package has the python implementation of Excel Download in Purchase Order Worklist.

 - core-xsjs - This package has the Node.js implementation of PO Worklist, Sales Dashboard, Spatial Demo using xsodata libraries.